Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 1. Rolex Submariner Ref.
 1680 — “Red Sub”

-The Submariner 1680 was the first Submariner to feature a date complication.
-Early examples with red “SUBMARINER” text became known as the “Red Sub” and are prized for combining vintage character with added everyday usability.
+The 1680 was the first Submariner to feature a date complication.
+Early examples with red “SUBMARINER” text became known as the “Red Sub” and are prized for combining vintage character with everyday usability.

 Key Specs: